aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/formulasettings/_index.md

 ```

-Whether enable calculation chain for formulas.
+Indicates whether to enable calculation chain for formulas.
 Default is false.

 **Remarks**